How to prioritize mental wellness in 2023

 How do I get started with this New Year’s resolution?

-David Lawrence Centers for Behavioral Health (DLC) has launched a community-wide campaign, Mind Your Mind in 2022.
-DLC invites you to participate in a month-by-month approach to mental wellness – encouraging acceptance, awareness and openness.
+David Lawrence Centers for Behavioral Health (DLC) has launched a community-wide campaign, Mind Your Mind in 2023.
+DLC invites you to participate in a quarterly approach to mental wellness – encouraging acceptance, awareness and openness.
 By signing up for this free initiative, you will receive information and tips associated with each month’s theme along with videos, articles and activities relevant to those focus areas.
 As a community, we can establish a common goal to prioritize mental wellness — it begins with each of us.
 When we care about ourselves, we can care for others too!

 Visit DLCMindYourMind.org to learn more.